starbeamjs/starbeam/workspace/docs/src/content/docs/concepts/overview.md

 above the private collection.
 Starbeam records what they read when they run, then uses that read trace to validate cached work or update framework renderers.

-You do not have to maintain a userland dependency graph.
+You do not list dependencies by hand.

 ## Resources

 Resources model state with a lifetime.
 Use them when reactive state needs setup, sync, or cleanup: subscriptions, external handles, element work, and other values that should start and stop with an owner.
+See [Resources and lifecycle](/concepts/lifecycle/) for the app-author path from resources to services and element resources.

 ## Services and app lifetime